kaisersoftapps/docs/docs/team-voice/rest-api/index.md

 - `token` (required): Your [access token](../access-tokens/index.md)
 - `type` (required): 'polls' for deleting an existing poll
+- `workspace` (required): Project key in Jira and Space id in Confluence
-- `issueKey` (required for Jira): Issue key of the Jira issue with poll
+- `content` (required): Issue key for Jira and page id in Confluence
+- `container` (required for Confluence only): Empty in Jira and macro id in Confluence
 - `pollId` (required): Exact poll ID

 ### Responses

-`200` OK
+- `200` OK

-`400` Bad request. 'issueKey' is not defined in query parameters for Jira version
+- `400` Bad request.
+Required field is not defined in query parameters for Jira version

-`400` Bad request. 'type' is not defined in query parameters

-`403` Not permitted. 'token' is not provided or not valid
+- `403` Not permitted. 'token' is not provided or not valid

-`404` Not found. 'pollId' is not found
+- `404` Not found. 'pollId' is not found